baekur-online/judy-fong-online/stories/malabar.md

 orly airport is easier to connect to paris itself

 cdg has confusing transfers. need to use RER to get to CDG. rer B specifically for the last leg. but taking the bus to RER allowed me to see the sights one last time.
 RER is not metro. maybe they're trams or trains.
+CDG seems to be in zone 5.

 CDG had convenient duty free machines.
 But the system was sometimes a bit delayed to synchronize between machines.

 Navigo trams were convenient but takes a bit.
 Almost everything took 20-40 mins to travel between.
+We mostly stayed in zone one of one to five.
+Maybe went out of it to visit La Musicale Seine.

 I only bought a day pass for one of the three days I was in paris since most sights thats I wanted to see were within walking distance.